Jawaharlal Darda: Career

 Darda's contribution to the freedom struggle is unparalleled.
 With his efforts, Yavatmal district had spontaneously responded to the call of the freedom struggle and gained the attention of legendary personalities like Mahatma Gandhi, Lokmanya Tilak, Sardar Vallabhbhai Patel, Subhas Chandra Bose and Pandit Jawaharlal Nehru.
 Yavatmal district was actively participating in the freedom struggle and credit for rekindling the nationalist spirit among the people there goes to veteran freedom fighters like Jawaharlal.
 He is amongst the most prominent freedom fighters from the Yavatmal district.

-Jawaharla Darda deeply felt about Vidarbha's progress.
-In his tenure as the state industry minister, he set up many industrial estates in Vidarbha area.
+Jawaharlal Darda deeply felt about Vidarbha's progress.
+In his tenure as the state industry minister, he set up many industrial estates Maharashtra Industrial Development Corporation (MIDC in Vidarbha area.
 Darda's arguments in the state legislature were unparalleled.

 Founding Lokmat Media Group

 Darda began his journey in journalism by launching ‘Nave Jag’ a weekly newspaper from Yavatmal to foster the spirit of nationalism, a biweekly in 1950 and later in 1952, he launched Lokmat, a Marathi weekly which was converted into a daily in 1971 from Nagpur.
 The title Lokmat was given by legendary freedom fighter Lokmanya Bal Gangadhar Tilak in 1918.
 Founder editor of the Lokmat group, Shri Darda launched several editions of Lokmat, Lokmat Samachar (Hindi) and Lokmat Times (English).